 - Tayshan Hayden-Smith (Inspire Ambition Award; 2021)

 Nominations for 2023

 - Nominations may only be proposed by Morley College London Governors, Staff, Students, Fellows and former Award Recipients.

 - Nominations must be made using the online Awards and Fellowships nomination form.

-- Nominations will be considered by the Senior Leadership Team, who will put forward suggestions to a subgroup of the Governing Body (the “Search and Governance Committee”.)
+- Nominations will be considered by the Senior Leadership Team, who will put forward suggestions to a subgroup of the Governing Body (the “External Relations Committee”.)
 Collectively, we refer to these groups as ‘selectors’.

 - In assessing nominees, selectors will:

 - make a judgement on the extent to which the nominees meet the criteria for Awards and Fellowships as detailed above;

 - be mindful of the quality of the nomination submission itself;